Cloud Security Management: 8 Steps for Evaluating Cloud Service Providers

 Organizations are constantly protecting their business applications from internal and external threats.

-Application security poses challenges to both the provider and organization, and depending on the type of cloud deployment model (IaaS, PaaS, or SaaS), there are different security policy considerations.
+Application security poses challenges to the provider and organization, and depending on the cloud deployment model (IaaS, PaaS, or SaaS), there are different security policy considerations.

 7. Cloud networks and connections are secure